-- Architecture Tradeoff Analysis Method (ATAM) - Ower with the companies of the compan - What are the relations and priorities of the quality objectives? - How does the architecture satisfy the quality objectives? - Do the architecture level design decisions support the quality objectives and their priorities?
+- Architecture Tradeoff Analysis Method (ATAM) - What are the quality objectives and their attributes? - What are the relations and priorities of the quality objectives? - How does the architecture satisfy the quality objectives? - Do the architecture level design decisions support the quality objectives and their priorities?
 What are the risks? - Basic ideas - Systematic collection of quality objectives and attributes: Utility tree with priorities - Capturing and understanding the objectives: Scenarios (that exemplify the role of the quality attribute) - Architecture evaluation: What was the design decision, what are the related sensitivity points, tradeoffs, risks?